As You Like It: Love

 Love is the central theme of As You Like It, like other romantic comedies of Shakespeare.
 Following the tradition of a romantic comedy, As You Like It is a tale of love manifested in its varied forms.
-In many of the love-stories, it is love at first sight.
-This principle of "love at first sight" is seen in the love-stories of Rosalind and Orlando, Celia and Oliver, as well as Phebe and Ganymede.
-The love-story of Audrey and Touchstone is a parody of romantic love.
-Another form of love is between women, as in Rosalind and Celia's deep bond.
+Love at first sight occurs between Rosalind and Orlando, Celia and Oliver, and Phoebe and Ganymede.
+The love story of Audrey and Touchstone is a parody of romantic love.
+Another form of love occurs between women, as in Rosalind and Celia's deep bond.

 Forgiveness

-The play features multiple examples of usurpation of people's title's or property and the injustice social hierarchies.
-However, it ends happily with reconciliation and forgiveness.
+The play features examples of usurpation of people's title's or property and the injustice of social hierarchies.
+These end happily with reconciliation and forgiveness.
 Duke Frederick is converted by a hermit and he restores the dukedom to Duke Senior who, in his turn, restores the forest to the deer.
 Oliver also undergoes a change of heart, learns to love Orlando, and transfers their father's inheritance to his younger brother.
 Thus, the play ends on a note of rejoicing and merry-making.

 Envy

-In this play, the universal globe, inhabited by ordinary mortals, is shown at the end as the audience liked it: happy and reconciled by love.
-However, the text can be seen as a pretext.
-"This wide and universal theatre present more woeful pageants" (II, vii, 137–138).
-The comedy in fact establishes a respite from the so-called War Stage.
+The characters end happy and reconciled by love.
+However, "This wide and universal theatre present more woeful pageants" (II, vii, 137–138).
+The comedy is a respite from the so-called War Stage.
 "Are not these woods more free from peril than the envious court?"
 (II, i, 3–4).

 From Oliver's description (IV, iii, 98–120), a golden green snake is instead seen by Orlando threateningly approaching the open mouth of "a wretched ragged man", tightening around his neck, "but suddenly seeing Orlando, it unlinked itself and with glides did slip away into a bush" (IV, iii, 106, 110–113).
 It can be deduced that with the appearance of the actor on stage, envy suddenly disappears.
 He who had fought like a Hercules, a hero not by chance invoked by Rosalind ("Now Hercules be thy speed", I, ii, 204–210), just before the challenge with "Charles, the wrestler", in allusion to the figure of the insign of Globe Theatre, which accompanied the presumed inscription: "Totus Mundus Agit Histrionem".